Hot flashes are common during menopause, as well as in perimenopause, which is the stage before menstruation stops.

 In this article, learn more about how a hot flash feels and what to expect.

 Hot flashes cause a sudden sensation of heat in the upper body.
 A person might experience symptoms in the chest, arms, neck, or face.

 The heart rate also tends to increase during a hot flash, intensifying the sensation of heat.
-Most hot flashes last between 30 seconds and 10 minutes, but they can be longer.
+Most hot flashes last between

 The frequency of hot flashes varies significantly among individuals.
 For instance, they can happen many times an hour, a few times a day, or less than once a week.
 Some people find that their hot flashes follow a predictable pattern.